divaprotocol/oracles/README.md

     ],
     "stateMutability": "view",
     "type": "function"
   }
 ```

 The following Pool struct is returned when `getPoolParameters` is called:
 ```
 struct Pool {
-    string referenceAsset;                      // Reference asset string (e.g., "BTC/USD", "ETH Gas Price (Wei)", "TVL Locked in DeFi", etc.) uint256 inflection;                         // Threshold for rebalancing between the long and the short side of the pool uint256 cap;                                // Reference asset value at or above which all collateral will end up in the long pool uint256 floor;                              // Reference asset value at or below which all collateral will end up in the short pool uint256 supplyShortInitial;                 // Short token supply at pool creation uint256 supplyLongInitial;                  // Long token supply at pool creation uint256 supplyShort;                        // Current short token supply uint256 supplyLong;                         // Current long token supply uint256 expiryDate;                         // Expiration time of the pool and as of time of final value expressed as a unix timestamp in seconds address collateralToken;                    // Address of ERC20 collateral token uint256 collateralBalanceShortInitial;      // Collateral balance of short side at pool creation uint256 collateralBalanceLongInitial;       // Collateral balance of long side at pool creation uint256 collateralBalanceShort;             // Current collateral balance of short side uint256 collateralBalanceLong;              // Current collateral balance of long side address shortToken;                         // Short position token address address longToken;                          // Long position token address uint256 finalReferenceValue;                // Reference asset value at the time of expiration
+    string referenceAsset;                      // Reference asset string (e.g., "BTC/USD", "ETH Gas Price (Wei)", "TVL Locked in DeFi", etc.) uint256 expiryTime;                         // Expiration time of the pool and as of time of final value expressed as a unix timestamp in seconds uint256 floor;                              // Reference asset value at or below which all collateral will end up in the short pool uint256 inflection;                         // Threshold for rebalancing between the long and the short side of the pool uint256 cap;                                // Reference asset value at or above which all collateral will end up in the long pool
+    uint256 supplyInitial;                      // Initial short and long token supply address collateralToken;                    // Address of ERC20 collateral token uint256 collateralBalanceShortInitial;      // Collateral balance of short side at pool creation uint256 collateralBalanceLongInitial;       // Collateral balance of long side at pool creation uint256 collateralBalance;                  // Current total pool collateral balance address shortToken;                         // Short position token address address longToken;                          // Long position token address uint256 finalReferenceValue;                // Reference asset value at the time of expiration